-There are so called modern yurts, which are produced mainly by companies in the U.S. The modern yurts take the concept of yurt structure from Mongolian yurts.
+The modern yurts, produced mainly by U.S companies, take the concept of yurt structure from Mongolian yurts.
 But they are very different from traditional Mongolian yurts in other aspects.
-They are hardly portable, use lots of synthetics, and has the feeling of “manufactured” structures.
+They are hardly portable, use lots of synthetics, and have the feeling of “manufactured” structures.

-Below we compare Mongolian and Modern yurts in some important practical aspects.
+Keep reading below to know differences between Mongolian and Moderns yurts in some other practical aspects.

-On the contrary, Mongolian yurts have felt layer(s), waterproof canvass and exterior canvass, which are all natural soft material.
-Felt provide great insulation from only heat and cold, but also from noise, making Mongolian yurt far superior in this aspect.
+On the contrary, Mongolian yurts have felt layer(s), waterproof canvass, and exterior canvass, which are all-natural soft materials.
+Felt provides great insulation from only heat and cold, but also from noise, making Mongolian yurt far superior in this aspect.

 All modern yurts use radiant barrier insulation.
-Some producers of the modern yurts make claims such as radiant barrier it is used by NASA, and that it offers high level of insulation as measured by “R” value.
-However, because the vinyl/polyvinyl material used in the cover absorb heat, the modern yurts can be very hot.
+Insulation in modern yurts are so thin that you can see the wood frame from outside (picture of a Modern yurt, above).
+Some producers of the modern yurts make claims such as radiant barrier it is used by NASA, and that it offers a high level of insulation as measured by “R” value.
+However, because the vinyl/polyvinyl material used in the cover absorbs heat, the modern yurts can be very hot.

-In contrast, wool felts in Mongolian yurts provide superior insulation when heat is transferred by conduction.
+In contrast, wool felts in Mongolian yurts, which are as thick as 1 inch (picture below) provides superior insulation when the heat is transferred by conduction.
 The white color of the felt and the exterior cover help reduce heat transfer by thermal radiation.
 In order to increase insulation capacity for yurts to be used in very hot areas, we offer radiant barrier insulation in addition to the felt cover as an optional feature.
 With these two layers on, our Mongolian yurts have the best insulation capacity among its peers.

 In most modern yurts, the stove has to be located in near the wall as they have openings for the stovepipe in the wall.
 This results in uneven heat distribution.